 Note that the documents to be provided (see Factsheet of the Faculty of Sciences) may contain both information for your registration and the application, depending on where you have gained your bachelors degree.
 As soon as we receive your application documents, we will contact you for an interview.
 An evaluation of your application (documents and interview) will be sent to the Admissions Office of the Univ.
 Bern; they will inform you officially regarding the admission.

 Yes.
 Applications are received and evaluated if 150 ECTS are completed and certified (typically in the 6th semester) at the date of application.
-The BSc certificate can follow later.
+The certificate of your bachelor's degree can follow later.

-In the case that the Bachelor's certificate is not available at the beginning of the semester (which may be the case for several Swiss universities), the MSc program may be started anyway.
+In case the Bachelor's degree is not available at the beginning of the semester (which may be the case for several Swiss universities), the MSc program may be started anyway.
 This transient status is restricted to one semester only.

 The specialization is not a module.
 It is just a label that will be added to your degree "MSc in Climate Sciences, University of Bern".
 For administrative reasons, you need to indicate a specialization when registering.
 Please indicate a preliminary, most suitable specialization at this stage, including the option of no specialization.
 It helps assessing your intentions for the master studies.
 The final specialization will be determined by the choice of the master thesis, and your personal curriculum will be considered in case of doubt, in agreement with your supervisor and the studies directorate.